refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 );
 ```

+> For more information, refer to the [QueryClient documentation &#8594](https://react-query.tanstack.com/reference/QueryClient#queryclient)

 #### `devtoolConfig`

-Config for customizing React Query Devtools.
+Config for customizing the React Query Devtools.
 If you want to disable the Devtools, set `devtoolConfig` to `false`.

 **refine** uses some defaults that apply to react-query devtool: